-Where employers claim 80% of furloughed employees usual monthly wage costs from the Government (up to £2,500 p.m.), how will this affect their benefit?
+Where employers claim a percentage of a furloughed employees usual monthly wage cost from the Government (up to £2,500 p.m.), how will this affect their benefit?

 Our understanding is that the contractual salary will remain in place.
 Where a salary definition includes reference to “Basic salary”, this will remain at 100%.
 Where a salary definition includes reference to “Total Earnings”, we will use the annual equivalent of his or her earnings in that period (or since joining the 'employer', if later).
 For Group Income Protection, bonuses will need to be averaged over the preceding three years in line with our standard terms and conditions.

 This stance will be reviewed on 31st August 2020 or if there is a change in Government support prior to this date.

 Please note that these are all subject to our standard terms and conditions.

 Eligibility is linked to pension scheme membership.
 Will cover continue if employees temporarily reduce or stop contributing to the relevant pension scheme?